Please follow and like us:

 39. Caffeinate with a coffee

 We can think of no better start to the day in Pawhuska than a Cowboy Coffee at The Pioneer Woman Mercantile.
-In the Merc you’ll find a great a coffee bar with beans sourced and roasted exclusively for the store.
+Order a cup from the restaurant or head up to the second floor bakery.
+In the bakery, you’ll find a great a coffee bar with beans sourced and roasted exclusively for the store.
+Coffee can also be found at the locally owned and operated Frikn Coffee on Hwy.
+60 just west of the Mercantile.

 40. Search for a Geocache